Musk, Twitter CEO, Logo to Go, AI to Run Twitter

 Elon Musk said on Sunday he was looking to change Twitter's logo, tweeting: "And soon we shall bid adieu to the twitter brand and, gradually, all the birds."

 Twitter CEO Linda Yaccarino then tweeted that artificial intelligence will power the company.
-She did not eleaborate.
+She did not elaborate.

 In a post on the site at 12:06 a.m.
-ET (0406 GMT), the social media platform's billionaire owner added: "If a good enough X logo is posted tonight, we'll make (it) go live worldwide tomorrow."
+ET, the social media platform's billionaire owner added: "If a good enough X logo is posted tonight, we'll make (it) go live worldwide tomorrow."

 Musk posted an image of a flickering "X," and later in a Twitter Spaces audio chat replied "Yes" when asked if the Twitter logo will change, adding that "it should have been done a long time ago."